gargi-09/gargi-09/README.md

 - 👋 Hi, I’m Gargi Vipat
 - 👀 I’m interested in Artificial intelligence
 - 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on AI related python projects.
+- 💞️ I’m looking to collaborate on Machine learning related python projects.
 - 📫 How to reach me linkedin- https://www.linkedin.com/in/gargi-vipat/
 <!---
 gargi-09/gargi-09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.